Skip to content

 Under APSC Guidance agency heads must publish a register of gifts and benefits they accept on their agency website on a quarterly basis.
 All gifts or benefits accepted by Commission staff (and valued at over $AUD100.00 (excluding GST), are reported below:

 Under Senate Order 12, agencies are required to publish an indexed list of relevant files created or updated by the agency in the past 12 months.
 Relevant files include those that relate to our policy advising functions.
-The Commission's Harradine file listings are published on the Department of Health website.
+The Commission's Harradine file listings are published on the Department of Health and Aged Care website.

-We pay our respects to their clans, and to the elders, past present and emerging, and acknowledge their continuing connection to land, sea and community.
+The Commission acknowledges the traditional custodians of the lands throughout Australia.
+We pay our respects to their clans, and to the elders, past and present, and acknowledge their continuing connection to land, sea and community.

 Diversity